 In the event that you had developed a medical condition since the initial life insurance policy was agreed you would need to disclose this to your life insurance provider.
 They may decide against renewing your term insurance, increase premiums or perhaps exclude specific medical conditions when considering death payments.

 This is not as strange a question as many might assume!
-A joint life insurance policy is a single insurance policy which covers two people.
+A joint life insurance policy is a single insurance policy that covers two people.
 However, the policy will only payout on the death of the first of the named individuals after which the cover would be terminated.

 The level of payment could be linked to outstanding mortgage liabilities or other debts - ensuring that the surviving individual is supported to a certain extent.